William Augustus Bootle: Federal judicial service

 Bootle was nominated by President Dwight D. Eisenhower on May 3, 1954, to a seat on the United States District Court for the Middle District of Georgia vacated by Judge Abraham Benjamin Conger.
 He was confirmed by the United States Senate on May 18, 1954, and received his commission on May 20, 1954.
 He served as Chief Judge from 1961 to 1972.
 He assumed senior status on March 11, 1972.
 His service terminated on January 25, 2005, due to his death in Macon.

 Notable case

-Bootle ordered the first admission of an African-American to the University of Georgia in 1961 (Hamilton E. Holmes and Charlayne Hunter).
+Bootle ordered the first admission of an African-American student to the University of Georgia in 1961 (Hamilton E. Holmes and Charlayne Hunter).

 Death

 Bootle's wife of more than 70 years, Virginia Childs Bootle, died on June 24, 2004.
 Bootle died at his home in 2005 at the age of 102.

 Honors

 The federal building and courthouse at Macon, Georgia was renamed the William Augustus Bootle Federal Building and United States Courthouse in June 1998.
 In 1982, Bootle was awarded an honorary Doctor of Laws degree from Mercer University.